cuappdev/ithaca-transit-backend/README.md

 **Description:** Return a list of TCAT bus stops to show as a possible start / end location.
 A list should be included in the app, and periodically updated every so often.

+**Note:** The type field refers to the type of place.
+We currently have two different possible types, `busStop` and `googlePlace`.
+Look at `/search` for further details.

 ## Returns: [BusStop]

 *class* **BusStop**